jeffscyberjournal/THM_Learning_Modules_Techniques_-_General_Learning/Buffer_Overflows.md

 ```
 Calling calc(4, 5) creates a stack frame for calc, which then calls add, creating another stack frame above it.

-## Q1 Task 3: What direction does the stack grow? (lower/higher), use the symbol "|" to represent lower and the symbol "/" to represent higher: A: questions wrong answer is l.
+## Q1 Task 3: What direction does the stack grow? (lower/higher), use the symbol "|" to represent lower and the symbol "/" to represent higher:
+Answer: questions wrong answer is l.
 ## Q2 Task 3: What instruction is used to add data onto the stack?
 Answer: push

 # Task 4 Procedures from task 3 continued